Set up runtime environments

 - To see all files, processes, and clusters related to the environment, click the Info icon ().

 - If you installed a library or package from a Jupyter notebook or terminal, for example, conda install -y arrow, then you can save it into a new custom image on the cluster by clicking the Save icon ().
 The custom image then appears in the new My Images panel.
-See Install custom or third-party libraries and packages for details.
+See Manage packages as a Watson Studio Local user for details.

 To view all runtime environments in the Watson Studio Local system, go to the All Active Environments page from the menu icon ( ).